About Cairo

 #

-- It is common to eat with your right hand, as the left hand is traditionally considered unclean.
+- Eating with your right hand is the norm, as the left hand is considered unclean in Islamic culture.

 #